R&D for Gasifier Optimization/Plant Supporting Systems

 Research and development is being conducted to increase the availability of the gasifier and decrease the cost of operation and maintenance, thereby substantially optimizing gasifier operation.
 Examples include advanced materials development for refractory and the development of a reliable, practical and cost-effective means of monitoring real-time temperature in the gasifier through advances in sensors and instrumentation.

-In addition to development of technologies such as advanced refractories and sensors, current research efforts also include development gasifiers for low-rank coal, creating models to better understand the kinetics and particulate behavior of fuel inside a gasifier, and developing practical solutions to mitigate the plugging and fouling of syngas coolers.
-All these research areas are further discussed below.
+In addition to development of technologies such as advanced refractories and sensors, current research efforts also include development of gasifiers for low-rank coal, creating models to better understand the kinetics and particulate behavior of fuel inside a gasifier, and developing practical solutions to mitigate the plugging and fouling of syngas coolers.